uspki/policies/certificate-policy.md

 The documentation of the procedure shall be detailed enough to show that appropriate role separation was used and the CA key pair generation shall create a verifiable audit trail that the security requirements for procedures were followed.

 #### 6.1.1.2 RA Key Pair Generation
-RAs shall not generate key pairs.
+Registration Authorities as a function of the CA shall not generate Subscriber key pairs.
+Enterprise Registration Authorities as a participant as defined in Section 1.3.4 shall not generate Subscriber key pairs.

 #### 6.1.1.3 Subscriber Key Pair Generation
 The CA shall reject a certificate request if the requested Public Key does not meet the requirements set forth in Sections 6.1.5 and 6.1.6 or if it has a known weak Private Key (such as a Debian weak key, see <http://wiki.debian.org/SSLkeys>).